JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/5_Security_and_Privacy_in_Blockchain/2_Privacy_enhancing_techniques.md

 ## Advantage
-Preventing attackers from access to perfect data Applying differentially private computation for each query separately would lead to different answers for the same query by different researchers.
+Preventing attackers from access to perfect data:
+Applying differentially private computation for each query separately would lead to different answers for the same query by different researchers.
 These different approximate answers are still meaningful for aggregate statistics and it ensures that a querier cannot reveal information specific to individual participants.

 Protection from linkage attacks: